LSV models with stochastic interest rates and correlated jumps: Solution of the PIDE

 The solution of this equation can be obtained as

-Alternatively, a P{\'a}de approximation (1,0) can also be applied to all exponentials in \eqref{twoStepI} providing same order of approximation in $\Delta \tau$ but making all steps implicit.
+Alternatively, a \pade approximation (1,0) can also be applied to all exponentials in \eqref{twoStepI} providing same order of approximation in $\Delta \tau$ but making all steps implicit.
 Namely, this results to the following splitting scheme of the solution of \eqref{pdePade}:

 We already know how to solve the first step in \eqref{impl1} (which always was a bottleneck for applying this fully implicit scheme).
-The remaining steps can be done similar to the steps 2-4 in the HV scheme.
+The remaining steps (lines 2-4 in \eqref{impl1}) can be done similar to the steps 2-4 (line 2 in \eqref{HV}) in the HV scheme.
 Thus, the whole first step in the HV scheme becomes implicit while has the same linear complexity in the number of nodes.
 Also our experiments confirm that this scheme provides great stability and preserves positivity of the solution.
 Therefore, running first few Rannacher steps is not necessary.

 The third line in \eqref{HV} can be modified accordingly as follows:

 Here all values in the rhs of this equation are already known except of $\tilde{Y}_3$ which is the solution of the problem $\fp{Y_3}{\tau} = F(\tau_n) Y_3$.
 Therefore, it can be solved in the exactly same way as the first step of our fully implicit scheme.